Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 * A newly created session updated otherwise.

 > **Throws**
-* *IOException* If any error occurs while reloading a new session.
+* *java.io.IOException* If any error occurs while reloading a new session.

 ---